awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.md

 + `plan_hash` – The ID of the managed plan\.
 + `status` – The status of the plan\.
 The optimizer can run an approved plan\.
 + `enabled` – A value that indicates whether the plan is enabled for use or disabled and not for use\.
-+ `plan_outline` \- Details of the managed plan\.
++ `plan_outline` – Details of the managed plan\.

 For more about the `apg_plan_mgmt.dba_plans` view, see [Examining Plans in the apg\_plan\_mgmt\.dba\_plans view](AuroraPostgreSQL.Optimize.ViewPlans.md)\.

-### About Managed Statements and the SQL Hash<a name="AuroraPostgreSQL.Optimize.Start.ManagedStatements"></a>
+### Working with Managed Statements and the SQL Hash<a name="AuroraPostgreSQL.Optimize.Start.ManagedStatements"></a>

 A *managed statement* is a SQL statement captured by the optimizer under query plan management\.
-You specify which SQL statements to capture as managed statements using either manual or automatic capture\.
+You specify which SQL statements to capture as managed statements using either manual or automatic capture:
-+ For *manual* capture, you provide the specific statements to the optimizer as shown in the previous example\.
++ For manual capture, you provide the specific statements to the optimizer as shown in the previous example\.
-+ For *automatic* capture, the optimizer captures plans for statements that run multiple times\.
++ For automatic capture, the optimizer captures plans for statements that run multiple times\.
 Automatic capture is shown in a later example\.

 In the `apg_plan_mgmt.dba_plans` view, you can identify a managed statement with a SQL hash value\.
 The SQL hash is calculated on a normalized representation of the SQL statement that removes some differences such as the literal values\.
 Using normalization means that when multiple SQL statements differ only in their literal or parameter values, they are represented by the same SQL hash in the `apg_plan_mgmt.dba_plans` view\.
 Therefore, there can be multiple plans for the same SQL hash where each plan is optimal under different conditions\.